rachelpytse/rachelpytse/README.md

 ## 🔭 I’m currently working on
 - Wearable product design and developpment in my day time
-- Renovating my portfolio website
-- Rebranding (fashion, cosmetics) in my freetime
+- Helping a friend to develop her online gallery in React

 ## 🌱 I’m currently learning